Consultancy, Design, Build & Install

 Environment (clean zones, heat etc)

 The next stage is to put together an initial process concept using the information provided by the client.
 A dedicated controls engineer will develop the concept in-house, using resources such as R&D and small trials to confirm our ideas.
+Throughout this stage there can be discussions between the client and Adbro Controls in regards to the requirement.
+This gives us an opportunity to see where we can improve the concept further.

 Once the concept has been agreed between all parties, we will be able to provide a budget cost for the proposed system.
 It is at this stage that the budget can be reviewed.
 If the proposed costs fall within your expectations, we can then proceed by generating a detailed quotation for the project.